-While CBT is used to treat a variety of mental health issues, there is especially strong evidence that it is effective in treating anxiety disorders.10 Anxiety disorders include a cluster of mental health conditions characterized by excessive nervousness or worrying, and CBT can be used to treat each of these disorders.
-In fact, CBT is widely recognized as the “gold standard” in anxiety treatments, as no other therapy has as much research supporting its effectiveness.
+CBT is considered an evidence based practice and has been found to be especially effective in treating several types of anxiety disorders.2,4 In fact, CBT is widely recognized as the “gold standard” in anxiety treatments, as no other therapy has as much research supporting its effectiveness.

 The goal of CBT treatment is to reduce symptoms and improve functioning by changing thought and behavior patterns.
-To help achieve that goal, early treatment is often focused on helping clients recognize these patterns.
-The more a client can self-monitor (track) their patterns, the more prepared they will be to interrupt and replace these patterns later in treatment.
-CBT therapists work collaboratively with clients in sessions to help identify these patterns and may also recommend certain “homework” assignments to their clients.
+To help achieve that goal, early treatment is often focused on helping clients recognize these patterns and find ways to stop them before they become problematic.7,9,10

-Common CBT assignments include logs where clients are asked to track:
+Common CBT pattern tracking assignments include logs where clients are asked to track their:1,9

 - Thoughts they have throughout the day, especially during times they experience stress or anxiety (e.g., any “what-if” thoughts that increase anxiety)